html-sketchapp/html-sketchapp/e2e/README.md

 `npm run e2e` runs `nodeToSketchLayers` and `nodeTreeToSketchPage` methods on all test pages from the `/tests` folder (using Puppeteer) and compares resulting JSON with the expected output from the `/expected` folder.

-⚠️ Note that `.asketch.json` files from the `/expected` folder are not valid `.asketch.json` file.
+⚠️ Note that `.asketch.json` files from the `/expected` folder are not valid `.asketch.json` files (importing them via plugin will fail).
 Random values are replaced with hardcoded strings (e.g. objectIDs), and some values are rounded to reduce test flakiness.
+If you want to generate valid files, please see "I want to debug tests" section below.

-## My change broke tests
+## My change breaks tests

-If you made a legit change that breaks these test please update files in the `/expected` folder (see `run.js` for details).
+If you made a legit change that breaks e2e tests, please run `npm run e2e-fix` which will override files from `/expected` folder with new values.

+If your change unexpectedly breaks tests, see "I want to debug tests" section below.

-## I want to add a test
+## I want to add new test cases

-Please create a HTML file in `/tests` or add a new test case to existing HTML file (whichever makes more sense).
-After that, you can generate new `/expected/**/*.asketch.json` files.
+Please create a new HTML file in `/tests` or add your test cases to the existing HTML files (whichever makes more sense).
+After that, you can generate new `/expected` files with `npm run e2e-fix`.

+## I want to debug tests

+You can use `npm run e2e-debug` to generate valid asketch files that can be imported to Sketch via plugin.
+You can also add `console.log`s to the HTML pages being tested - they should show up when running `npm run e2e`.
+If you are stuck ask for help in the PR!